chrisballinger/prosody-modules/mod_firewall/README.markdown

   `BOUNCE.`               Bounce the stanza with the default error (usually service-unavailable) `BOUNCE=error`          Bounce the stanza with the given error (MUST be a defined XMPP stanza error, see [RFC6120](http://xmpp.org/rfcs/rfc6120.html#stanzas-error-conditions).
   `BOUNCE=error (text)`   As above, but include the supplied human-readable text with a description of the error `COPY=jid`              Make a copy of the stanza and send the copy to the specified JID.
+The copied stanza flows through Prosody's routing code, and as such is affected by firewall rules.
+Be careful to avoid loops.

 ### Stanza modification